 The Swiss Federal Laboratory for Materials Testing and Research (Empa) serves as the WCC under GAW based on its secondary standards calibrated against the standard at NOAA/ESRL designated as the Primary Standard for GAW.
-The most recent scale is WMO CO X2004.
+Empa, as WCC for CO, has developed an audit system for CO measurements at GAW stations.